SamraAzizi/data_structure/queueLinkList/README.md

 1. Clone or download the repository containing the code.
 2. Open the code in a C++ compatible IDE or text editor.
+3. Compile and run the code.

+## Operations

+### 1. Enqueue
+   - Adds an element to the rear of the queue.

+### 2. Dequeue
+   - Removes and returns the element from the front of the queue.